Economics Course Descriptions

 A detailed study of the principles and methods underlying the organization, analysis and interpretation of data.
 Topics include descriptive statistics, probability models, probability distributions, interval estimation, hypothesis testing, nonparametric methods and regression analysis.
-(As needed)
+Cross-listed with BUS 320.

 ECON 322 Thinking Strategically: An Introduction to Game Theory (3)